Pecos Watershed Conservation Initiative 2023 Request for Proposals

-The National Fish and Wildlife Foundation (NFWF) is announcing the fourth annual funding opportunity as part of the Pecos Watershed Conservation Initiative.
+The National Fish and Wildlife Foundation (NFWF) is announcing the sixth annual funding opportunity as part of the Pecos Watershed Conservation Initiative.
 NFWF will award grants to restore and sustain healthy rivers, streams and grassland systems that provide important wildlife habitat in the Pecos watershed and adjacent areas of New Mexico and Texas.
-Up to $1 million will be available.
-Major funding is provided by the U.S. Department of Agriculture’s Natural Resources Conservation Service, the Bureau of Land Management in New Mexico and eight corporate partners: Apache Corporation, Chevron, ConocoPhillips, Marathon Oil, Occidental Petroleum, Shell Oil Company and XTO Energy.
+Up to $1.4 million will be available.
+Major funding is provided by the U.S. Bureau of Land Management, the U.S. Fish and Wildlife Service and five corporate partners: Apache Corporation, Chevron, ConocoPhillips, Occidental Petroleum, and XTO Energy, an ExxonMobil subsidiary.

 In this Request for Proposals under the Pecos Watershed Conservation Initiative, NFWF is seeking to support conservation projects that align with the priorities described below.